Services for Faculty

 LSSU Library offers many services to our faculty members; if you have any questions about any of our services, or if there’s another way we can help, contact us!

-ACADEMIC PODCASTING: If you are interested in participating in a new academic podcasting program, let us know!
+- ACADEMIC PODCASTING: If you are interested in participating in our academic podcasting program, let us know!
 You can record your classes either in audio or video format and make them available through LakerCast for students, etc., to access.

-COURSE RESERVES: Faculty members can place materials on reserve for students behind the library’s circulation desk.
+- COURSE RESERVES: Faculty members can place materials on reserve for students behind the library’s circulation desk.
 If you have something you would like to place on reserve, use our online request form, or stop by the library to chat with us!
-New this year is an E-reserve service where students can access articles that you want to place on reserve electronically; materials on E-reserve can either be accessed directly through the library catalog, or you can copy the url into your moodle class for students to access from there as well.
+We also offer our E-reserve service where students can access articles that you want to place on reserve electronically; materials on E-reserve can either be accessed directly through the library catalog, or you can copy the url into your Moodle course for students to access from there as well.
 Contact us if you’d like more information!